-- counsel the complainant as to the options available under this policy and, at the complainant's request, will help the complainant resolve the complaint informally and/or refer the complainant to the appropriate office as described below in II-14.6a so that the complainant may bring a formal complaint; and
+- counsel the impacted or reporting party as to the options available under this policy and, at the impacted party's request, will help the impacted party resolve the complaint informally and/or refer the impacted party to the appropriate office as described below in II-14.6a so that the impacted party may bring a formal complaint; and

-- take appropriate interim action, which may include those actions described below in II-14.10, to address the alleged behavior and protect the health or safety of the alleged victim, complainant, and/or witnesses.
+- take appropriate interim action, which may include those actions described below in II-14.10, to address the alleged behavior and protect the health or safety of the impacted party, reporting party, and/or witnesses.

 - The following assistance is available to the academic or administrative officer:

 - The Office of Equal Opportunity and Diversity will assist in determining whether there is a potential policy violation related to a protected classification, and whether reporting pursuant to paragraph e below is required.

 - The Threat Assessment Team is available to assist with assessing situations and risk, planning the actions needed, and carrying out those actions.
 This team may be accessed by contacting Organizational Effectiveness, 121-50 University Services Building.
 (See also VI-32 University of Iowa Threat Assessment Program or https://hr.uiowa.edu/tat.)